PrincetonUniversity/gpu_programming_intro/01_what_is_a_gpu/README.md

 `adroit-h11g2` has 4 NVIDIA A100 GPUs with 40 GB of memory per GPU.

-Add this line to your Slurm script to use an A100 GPU:
+Add this line to your Slurm script to explicitly use an A100 GPU:

 ```
 #SBATCH --gres=gpu:1